mattcreaser/aoc/README.md

-# aoc2023
+# aoc
-Solutions for Advent of Code 2023
+Solutions for Advent of Code